 - Cash flows were projected based on actual operating results and the four year business plan.
-Cash flow beyond year 4 was projected at a growth rate of 0%; - Management fee income was forecast based on the projected fleet growth by product category multiplied by the average management fee per product.
-Compound fleet growth of 7.7% was forecast for this purpose; - Other income streams were forecast in proportion to what the business has achieved historically; - Direct costs were forecast based on the margins historically achieved by the business; - · Overheads were forecast based on current levels adjusted for inflationary increases; and - A pre-tax discount rate of 13.78% was applied in determining the recoverable amount.
+Cash flow beyond year 4 was projected at a growth rate of 0% (2011: 0%); - Management fee income was forecast based on the projected fleet growth by product category multiplied by the average management fee per product.
+Compound growth in funded deliveries of 3.8% (2011: 8.5%) was forecast for this purpose: - Other income streams were forecast in proportion to what the business has achieved historically; - Direct costs were forecast based on the margins historically achieved by the business; - · Overheads were forecast based on current levels adjusted for inflationary increases; and - A pre-tax discount rate of 12.77% (2011: 13.78%) was applied in determining the recoverable amount.
 The discount rate was estimated using the Capital Asset Pricing model.

-The values assigned to the key assumptions represent management's assessment of future trends in the industry and are based on both external and internal data sources
+The values assigned to the key assumptions represent management's assessment of future trends in the industry and are based on both external and internal data sources.